 If the style still hasn’t satisfied you, utilising a variety of accessories can be a great way to hide any thinning patches.
 You could opt for scarves and headbands – they’re also great ways to avoid having to actually do your hair of a morning!

 Hair loss can be hard to deal with, but thankfully, the postpartum loss is usually temporary.
-Whether you opt for oils, a diet change or you simply done a stylish headscarf, there are plenty of ways to deal with this while you wait.
+Whether you opt for oils, diet change, or you simply try out tape-in hair extensions, there are plenty of ways to deal with this while you wait.